dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

-     In terms of C, ``define C-subtype`` can be thought of as implementing a strongly typed version of ``typedef`` because a new designator class is generated that Dylan’s type system can distinguish from the designator class on which it was based.
+     In terms of C, ``define C-subtype`` can be thought of as implementing a strongly typed version of ``typedef`` because a new designator class is generated that Dylan's type system can distinguish from the designator class on which it was based.
 As well as inheriting from an existing designator class, other Dylan classes can be mixed in too.